-Teachers, excluding Counselors, Media Coordinators, and teachers who do not require a substitute, receive a .2 of a day of personal leave for each month of employment.
-Personal leave must be transferred between local administrative units.
+Teachers, excluding Counselors, Media Coordinators, and teachers who do not require a substitute, receive a .2 of a day of personal leave for each month of employment with a \$50/day deduction from their salary for the cost of a substitute.
+A maximum of seven days may be accumulated and may be transferred between school systems.
 Personal leave is not allowed on the first day of school or the day before or after a holiday or scheduled vacation day.
 On June 30th days over 5 will be converted to sick leave.